Omicron Kappa Upsilon

-Omicron Kappa Upsilon (ΟΚΥ) is a national honorary society serving the field of dentistry.
+Omicron Kappa Upsilon (ΟΚΥ) or, using English letters, (OKU) is a North American honor society serving the field of dentistry.
+It was established in 1914 at the now-defunct Northwestern University Dental School in Chicago, Illinois.
+It has established 72 chapters in Canada and the United States.

 History

-The Society originated with the 1914 graduating class of the dental school at Northwestern University in Chicago.
-The idea for the fraternity came from the Dean of the Northwestern University Dental School, Dr. Green Vardiman Black who soon invited the deans of 51 other dental school extant at the time to organize chapters of their own, forming a network of locals.
-The Society was incorporated on by the State of Illinois.
-It quickly expanded, with its Alpha through Kappa chapters considered to be "founding chapters."
+Omicron Kappa Upsilon originated with the 1914 graduating class of the dental school at Northwestern University in Chicago, Illinois.
+The idea for the fraternity came from the dean of the Northwestern University Dental School, Green Vardiman Black, who soon invited the deans of 51 other dental school extant at the time to organize chapters of their own, forming a network of locals.
+The society was incorporated on by the State of Illinois.

+Omicron Kappa Upsilon quickly expanded, with its Alpha through Kappa chapters considered to be "founding chapters."
 In 1923, Anita Martin became the first woman inducted into Omicron Kappa Upsilon.

 Omicron Kappa Upsilon's first Canadian chapter was Tau Tau, at the University of Toronto, followed by chapters at the University of Manitoba, University of British Columbia, and the University of Western Ontario.
 Of these, only the Toronto unit remains active.

-The Society has expanded to serve most US and Canadian dental schools, with few exceptions.
+The society has expanded to serve most US and Canadian dental schools, with few exceptions.
 Several dental schools have shuttered over the years, resulting in the cessation of active chapters on those campuses.
-The Society's Alpha chapter at Northwestern closed in 2001 when that school's dental program ceased.
-The Society has 63 active chapters as of 2022.
+The society's Alpha chapter at Northwestern closed in 2001 when that school's dental program ceased.